 What are the benefits vs. risks?

-- DXA bone densitometry is a simple, quick and noninvasive procedure.
+- DEXA bone densitometry is a simple, quick and noninvasive procedure.

 - No anesthesia is required.